rabbit140/RepData_PeerAssessment1/PA1_template.md

 ###4.
 Imputing missing values

+Imputing missing data is done by assigning to all NA values the mean of appropriate interval (as given by "mean_steps" variable).

 Load the dataset once again so that it is raw, downloaded data and get the number of missing values:

 ```r